Your Future at the University of Toronto is Within Reach

 In addition to the financial aid programs below, prospective students and their families may wish to consider resources beyond those offered by the government and institution.
 These may include RESPs; external awards and scholarships offered by community organizations or companies; financial assistance and loans offered through banks and credit unions; part-time employment income; and contributions from family members.

 At U of T, our goal is to help students like you bring your dream of a university education within reach.

-The Ontario Student Assistance Program (OSAP) is a government financial aid program made up of a mix of grants and loans.
-Once you apply and qualify for OSAP, you’ll be considered automatically for other sources of funding, like UTAPS.
-If you’re from another Canadian province, territory, or First Nations band, you can apply for aid through your government’s financial aid program or your First Nations band.
+For Ontario residents, the Ontario Student Assistance Program (OSAP) is a government financial aid program made up of a mix of grants and loans.
+Once you apply and qualify for OSAP, you’ll be considered automatically for other sources of funding, like the University of Toronto Advance Planning for Students (UTAPS) Program.

 Canada Financial Aid